JoshPatton26/Java-Projects/CS303-AlgorithmsAndDataStructures/README.md

 </ul>

 <h3> Projects and Homeworks </h3>
-Throughout the course, you embarked on a journey of exploration and learning.
-You tackled projects and homework that tested your understanding of algorithms and data structures.
-These endeavors enriched your problem-solving abilities and laid the foundation for your proficiency in Java programming.<br><br><br>
+Throughout the course, I embarked on a journey of exploration and learning.
+I tackled projects and homework that tested my understanding of algorithms and data structures.
+These endeavors enriched my problem-solving abilities and laid the foundation for my proficiency in Java programming.<br><br><br>

 <h2></h2>
 <footer>
-  <b>Note:</b> The content in this repository encapsulates your journey through the <b>Algorithms and Data Structures</b> course at UAB.
-Through rigorous exploration and hands-on projects, you've delved into the heart of efficient computation.
-The repository stands as a testament to your dedication to mastering algorithmic paradigms and data structures, vital skills that empower you to craft elegant solutions to complex problems.
+  <b>Note:</b> The content in this repository encapsulates my journey through the <b>Algorithms and Data Structures</b> course at UAB.
+Through rigorous exploration and hands-on projects, I've delved into the heart of efficient computation.
+The repository stands as a testament to my dedication to mastering algorithmic paradigms and data structures, vital skills that empower me to craft elegant solutions to complex problems.
 </footer>